oxidecomputer/omicron/wicket/README.md

 currently active screen which returns an `Action::Redraw` if the screen needs to be redrawn.

 # Screens, Widgets, and Controls

+A [`Screen`] represents the current visual state of the `Wizard` to the user, and what inputs are available to the user.
+Each `Screen` maintains its own internal state which can be mutated in response to events delivered to it via its `on` method, which also provides mutable access to a globl `State` which is relevant across sceens.
+As mentioned above, a `Screen::draw` method is called to render the current screen.

+Screens abstract the terminal display or tty, which itself can be modeled as a buffer of characters or a rectangle with a width and height, and x and y coordinates for the upper left hand corner.
+This rectangle can be further divided into rectangles that can be independently styled and drawn.
+These rectangles can be manipulated directly, but in the common case this manipulation is abstracted into a drawable `Widget`.
+We have implemented several of our own Widgets includng the rack view.
+Each screen has manual placement code for these widgets which allows full flexibility and responsive design.

+Widgets get consumed when drawn to the screen.
+And the placement code determines where the Widget rectangles are drawn.
+However, how do we change the styling of the Widgets, such that we know when a mouse hover is occurring or a button was clicked?
+For this take the minimal state required to render the widgets and implement a `Control`.
+Control's provide two key things: access to the rectangle, or `Rect`, that we need in order to draw the widget on the next render, and a unique ID, that allows Screens to keep track of which control is currently `active` or being hovered over.
+When a mouse movement event comes in, we can use rectangle intersection to see if the mouse is currently over a given Control, and mark it as `hovered'.

 # What's left?

+There are currently 3 screens implemented:
+ * Splash screen
+ * Rack view screen
+ * Component (Sled, Switch, PSC) view

+Navigation and UI for these screens works well, but there is no functionality implemented.
+All the inventory and power data shown in the `Component` screen is fake.
+We also aren't currently really talking to the MGS and RSS.
+Lastly, we don't have a way to take rack updates and install them, or initialize the rack (including trust quorum).
+This is a lot of functionality that will be implemented incrementally.